BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: Experimental Evaluation

-\textbf{Implementation Details.} We implemented $BAScaler$ using Python 3.8, incorporating the implementation details and corresponding hyperparameter settings presented in Table~\ref{tab_parameter}.
-The underlying models for each component were developed utilizing open-source code, as indicated by the footnotes referencing the relevant resources.
-On this basis, we proceeded to train the \emph{Informer} model, SVR model, and RL agent associated with their respective components.
-This training process was conducted by invoking the corresponding APIs in the table, enabling us to prepare BAScaler for evaluation.
-Specifically, the \emph{Informer} model was trained using the first 10,000 hours of data from each of the ten selected benchmark workload traces.
-The SVR model utilized historical data collected from the testbed for its training.
-The RL agent underwent training through interactive interactions with the testbed.
+\textbf{Implementation Details.} We implemented BASE using Python 3.8, incorporating the implementation details and parameter settings outlined in Table~\ref{tab_parameter}.
+Each component's underlying model is built upon open-source code, with references listed in the table.
+We trained the improved \emph{Transformer} model, SVR model, and RL agent using their respective components' APIs.
+Specifically, the \emph{Informer} model was trained on the first 10,000 hours of data from ten benchmark workload traces, while the SVR model was trained using historical testbed data.
+The RL agent was trained through interactive interactions with the testbed.